mandelsoft/kubelink/README.md

 is used).
 This can be done for example by deploying a [`coredns-custom`](examples/kubelink1/51-forward.yaml) configmap.

+Depending on your network policies a dediacted [access](examples/52-policy.yaml) from the kube's coredns server to the kubelink dns server must be enabled.

 There are several ways this DNS support can be used:

 - *Explicit Configuration* of the DNS access information of the foreign clusters